On algebraic central division algebras over Henselian fields of finite absolute Brauer $p$-dimensions and residually arithmetic type: Statements of the main results

 {\bf Definition 3.} Let $K ^{\prime }$ be a finite extension of $K$, $R ^{\prime }$ the underlying (central) division $K ^{\prime }$-algebra of $R \otimes _{K} K ^{\prime }$, and $\gamma (p)$ the integer singled out by the Wedderburn-Artin $K ^{\prime }$-isomorphism $R \otimes _{K} K ^{\prime } \cong M _{\gamma (p)}(R ^{\prime })$.
 We say that $K ^{\prime }$ is a $p$-splitting field of $R/K$ if $p ^{k(p)}$ divides $\gamma (p)$.

 Note that the class of $p$-splitting fields of a central division LBD-algebra $R$ over a virtually perfect field $K$ with abrd$_{p'}(K) < \infty $, $p' \in \mathbb{P}$, is closed under the formation of finite extensions.
-Indeed, it is well-known (cf. \cite{He}, Lemma~4.1.1) that $R \otimes _{K} K ^{\prime }$ is a central simple $K ^{\prime }$-algebra, for any field extension $K ^{\prime }/K$.
+Indeed, it is known (cf. \cite[Lemma~4.1.1]{He}) that $R \otimes _{K} K ^{\prime }$ is a central simple $K ^{\prime }$-algebra, for any field extension $K ^{\prime }/K$.
 This algebra is a left (and right) vector space over $R$ of dimension equal to $[K ^{\prime }\colon K]$, which implies it is Artinian whenever $[K ^{\prime }\colon K]$ is finite.
-As $R \otimes _{K} K _{2}$ and $(R \otimes _{K} K _{1}) \otimes _{K _{1}} K _{2}$ are isomorphic $K _{2}$-algebras, for any tower of field extensions $K \subseteq K _{1} \subseteq K _{2}$ (cf. \cite{P}, Sect.
-9.4, Corollary~(a)), these observations enable one to deduce our assertion about $p$-splitting fields of $R/K$ from the Wedderburn-Artin theorem (and well-known properties of tensor products of matrix algebras, see \cite{P}, Sect.
-9.3, Corollary~b).
-Further results on $k(p)$ and the $p$-power of the underlying division $K ^{\prime }$-algebra of $R \otimes _{K} K ^{\prime }$, obtained in the case where $K ^{\prime }/K$ is a finite extension, are presented at the beginning of Section~5 (see Lemma \ref{lemm5.1}).
-They have been proved in \cite{Ch3}, Sect.
-3, under the extra hypothesis that dim$(K _{\rm sol}) \le 1$, where $K _{\rm sol}$ is the compositum of finite Galois extensions of $K$ in $K _{\rm sep}$ with solvable Galois groups.
-These results partially generalize well-known facts about finite-dimensional central division algebras over arbitrary fields, leaving open the question of whether the validity of the derived information depends on the formulated hypothesis (see Remark \ref{rema5.2}).
+Since $R \otimes _{K} K _{2}$ and $(R \otimes _{K} K _{1}) \otimes _{K _{1}} K _{2}$ are isomorphic $K _{2}$-algebras, for any tower of field extensions $K \subseteq K _{1} \subseteq K _{2}$ (cf. \cite[Sect.
+9.4, Corollary~(a)]{P}), these observations enable one to deduce our assertion about the class of $p$-splitting fields of $R/K$ from the Wedderburn-Artin theorem (and basic properties of tensor products of matrix algebras, see \cite[Sect.
+9.3, Corollary~b]{P}).
+Further results on $k(p)$ and the $p$-power of the underlying division $K ^{\prime }$-algebra of $R \otimes _{K} K ^{\prime }$, obtained in case $K ^{\prime }/K$ is a finite extension, are presented in Section~5 (see Lemma \ref{lemm5.1}).
+They have been proved in \cite[Sect.
+3]{Ch2} under the extra hypothesis that dim$(K _{\rm sol}) \le 1$, where $K _{\rm sol}$ is the maximal prosolvable extension of $K$ in $K _{\rm sep}$.
+These results partially generalize well-known facts about algebras $D \in d(E)$ for an arbitrary field $E$, leaving open the question of whether the condition that dim$(K _{\rm sol}) \le 1$ is superfluous, and whether it is essential for the validity of the derived information (see Remark \ref{rema5.2}).